 Make a long wish list before you visit this store because your dollar will go a lot further with NO SALES TAX!

 If you've never been to Laconia Bike Week you need to put it on your bucket list!
 It's an eyeful of sights and a buffet of different types of folks!

 I suggest going during the midweek because you'll be able to get a table at a restaurant, grab a beer in a pub and stroll along the causeway rather than going on the weekends when you will have to grab food from an outdoor vendor, get a beer in a plastic cup and become part of the elbow to elbow crowd making its' way north to south.

 If you have a list of motorcycle related gadgets or clothing you'd like to buy, bring lots of cash or a credit card with a high limit!
 There are merchandise stands set up as far as the eye can see with an endless assortment of goods, some at great prices!

-For nine years North Conway, NH has their own, tamer, Rally In The Valley!
+For 12 years, North Conway, NH has hosted their own, tamer, Rally in the Valley!

 Aside from the events listed in the picture above, there are lots of other things to do in North Conway during that week.
 I enjoy the smaller and more local feel to this even rather than Laconia but I'm a biased North Conway resident!